rocktimsaikia/anime-discord-bot/README.md

 # Animechan Discord bot

-> A simple discord to that brings you quotes from Animecha API.
+> A simple discord that brings you quotes from [Animecha API](https://animechan.vercel.app/).

 ## Getting started